automatearmy/sync-to-cloud-deploy/cloudshell_tutorial.md

 - A Google Cloud project with billing enabled
 - **Owner** and **Service Account Token Creator** permissions on the project
-- Google Workspace admin access (for domain-wide delegation)
+- Google Workspace admin access

 **Is This Safe?**